aik2mlj/remote-server-configs/README.md

     - [full-border.yazi](https://github.com/yazi-rs/plugins/tree/main/full-border.yazi) to make it look fancier.
     - [git.yazi](https://github.com/yazi-rs/plugins/tree/main/git.yazi) to show the status of git file changes in the file list.
     - [compress.yazi](https://github.com/KKV9/compress.yazi) to compress selected files to an archive (shortcut: `ca`).

+- `lazygit` - The configuration file is located at [`~/.config/lazygit/config.yml`](home/.config/lazygit/config.yml).
+The default diff tool is set to `difftastic`, which provides a more intuitive diff output.

 ## Optional